JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 let longText = "This is a very long text string used for testing purposes.";

-// First 10 characters
+// Get the first 10 characters

 console.log(longText.slice(0, 10)); // "This is a "

-// Last 10 characters
+// Get the last 10 characters

 console.log(longText.slice(-10)); // "purposes."